Learn how to make better presentations with Microsoft's presentation app. Use these easy PowerPoint functions and features.

 The easiest solution might be to try a new variant.
 This simply tweaks the color scheme and style of the presentation.
 On the Design tab, click a different thumbnail from the Variants selection.

-When you change a variant, it will change the entire presentation's color scheme as you can see below.
+When you change a variant, it'll change the entire presentation's color scheme, as you can see below.
 One simple click is the easiest way to try an alternate style: